27 pokedex entries by pattybgoode

 It is most active after rain, when the soil is loose and prime for digging.
 On active days like this, each of its three heads takes turns being the central, primary burrower.

 Moody and impulsive, it often stomps the ground in fury when it misses a kick.
-In the wild, Kirlee's tantrums split large boulders and down trees, but a patient trainer can help it find inner peace.
+In the wild, Kirlee's tantrums split large boulders and down trees, but a patient Trainer can help it find inner peace.

 It works hard to integrate its psychic powers into combat through fierce training.
-Kirogue that are encouraged by their trainers glow vibrantly with positive energy.
+Kirogue that are encouraged by their Trainers glow vibrantly with positive energy.

 It faces away from its enemy and fights backwards with the terrifying maw on its appendage.
 The grip of that bite cannot be shaken by even large, strong Pokémon.